hiphops-io/hiphops-io.github.io/docs/hops-functions.md

 ## format

 The `format` function produces a string by formatting values according to a template string.
-It is similar to the `fmt.Sprintf` in golang,
+It is similar to the `fmt.Sprintf` in golang.

 Example: